 - 1. Students may be granted up to one week of personal leave. - 2.
 Absences greater than one week require Remediation or Withdrawal from the Program. - 3.
-Remediation should be completed within the same semester.
 If this is not possible, an "I" will be reported to indicate that the student has performed satisfactory in the course but, due to unforeseen circumstances, has been unable to finish all course requirements.
 Students who receive an "I" for a course should note that in many instances, the student will not be allowed to register for the following semester's courses because many courses in the didactic curriculum have pre-requisites that require successful completion of the previous semester's courses.
 Students should also note that because of the limited resources of the program, most courses cannot be repeated until the following year when they are normally scheduled. - 4.
-Students who return after Remediation or Withdrawal and readmission to the Program will have to demonstrate continued proficiency in the courses they have previously completed in the Program.
+Students who return after withdrawal and readmission to the Program will have to demonstrate continued proficiency in the courses they have previously completed in the Program.
 In some cases, this will be accomplished by sitting-in on those courses and/or passing a comprehensive exam with a grade of 70% or better.
 Exam content and timing will be determined by the course instructor.